Skip to main content

 anthropic-oauthclaude setup-token bearerclaude-opus-4-7Uses your Claude Pro/Max plan.

-anthropic-cliclaude binary on $PATHclaude-opus-4-7Shells out to Claude Code.
+anthropic-cliclaude binary on $PATHclaude-opus-4-7Shells out to the Claude Code CLI (alias: anthropic-claude-cli).

 anthropic-vertexGCP service-account JSONclaude-opus-4-6Claude on Vertex AI.